MineKing9534/KORMite/README.md

 All values are passed using prepared statement, so you are safe to use them without having to worry about sql injection.

 #### Wheres
 Nodes can easily be converted to a where condition.
 You can simply call `Where(node)`.
 However, in most cases you shouldn't use this but instead make use of the default functions.

 For example `Where(property(UserDao::age) + " isEqualTo " + value(1))` can be written as `property(UserDao::age) isEqualTo value(1)`, because all default operations have (infix) functions available.

 ### SQL Functions
 Sometimes you want to use some SQL functions when selecting values or other operations.
 KORMite simply allows you to use SQL functions with the following syntax: `"yourFunction"(node1, node2, ...)`.
-Foe example to get the uppercase value of a string using the SQL `uppper` function you can do `"upper"(property(UserDao::name))`.
+Foe example, to get the uppercase value of a string using the SQL `uppper` function you can do `"upper"(property(UserDao::name))`.
 This will be translated to `upper("users"."name")` (This will work for both value and property nodes).

 For the most basic SQL functions there are also default extension functions available.
 Instead of `"upper"(property(UserDao::name))` you can write `property(UserDao::name).uppercase()`.
-These extension functions are type sensitive tho, so you can only call the uppercase extension function on String properties.
+These extension functions are type sensitive, so you can only call the uppercase extension function on String properties.

 #### Postgres
 There are also some Postgres SQL features supported by default (only when importing the KORMite-postgres module as well):
 - Array Indexing (`value(listOf(1, 2))[0]`, also supports nodes as indices.
 Note: The indexing is zero based and NOT 1 based like in SQL)
 - Array contains check (`value(listOf(1, 2)) contains value(1)`.
 Supports any combination of value and property nodes)
 - Array size (`value(listOf(1, 2)).size`)